harry-rendell/thesis_template/README.md

 # PhD thesis template for Astrophysics, University of Edinburgh

+## How to use this template
-Do not clone or fork this repo, download it instead.
-It will give you the option to set it up as your own git repo later.
+1. Download this repository (do not clone or fork as it would prevent you from setting it up as your own git repo later)
+2. Create new project in Overleaf and upload the folder (may need to be zipped first)
+3. Add figures to the `graphics` folders and all references to `master.bib`
+4. Optional: read the section below for some neat tips.

 ## Faster compiling and better plot management
 **The following is optional but may be useful to those with many plots in their thesis.**